 Identifications - are you responding to someone's victimhood?

 Belief-bonds - have you limiting beliefs

 - Guilt - do you feel undeserving of success because

 you have hurt others?

 - Emotional incest - are you bonded to

 a parent as a substitute for a partner?

-you try to resolve your issues - until you give up?
-We can help you grow up?
+try to resolve your issues - until you give up?
+We can help young "parts of you

 When do you Sabotage Yourself?

 Do you avoid making or implementing plans?
 Do